ruby/www.ruby-lang.org/en/news/_posts/2008-11-08-mountainwest-rubyconf-2009-dates-and-cfp.md

 ---
 layout: news_post
-title: MountainWest RubyConf 2009 dates and CFP
+title: "MountainWest RubyConf 2009 dates and CFP"
 lang: en
 ---

-[MountainWest RubyConf 2009][1] will be held March 13-14, 2009, in Salt Lake City, Utah, <span class="caps">USA</span>.
+[MountainWest RubyConf 2009][1] will be held March 13-14, 2009, in Salt Lake City, Utah, USA.

 Proposals to speak at this regional conference are now being accepted.
 Please send your proposal to proposals@mtnwestrubyconf.org.